-1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe) then place the unopened can and LME in hot tap water.

-2. Add the packet of grain to your muslin sack, tie the sack closed so that the grain can float freely within it, and trim away the excess material.

-3. Add 8 cups of water to a 1 gallon or larger pot.
+- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, (not needed for this recipe) then place the unopened can and LME in hot tap water. - 2.
+Add the packet of grain to your muslin sack, tie the sack closed so that the grain can float freely within it, and trim away the excess material. - 3.
+Add 8 cups of water to a 1 gallon or larger pot.
 Bring the temperature of this water up to 155-160 degrees.
-Add your sack of grains to this water and hold the temperature between 155-160, for 30 minutes.

-4. Once 30 minutes have passed, remove the grain bag from your pot and rinse the grain bag with one cup of hot water, allowing the run-off to drain into the pot, do not squeeze the bag.
-Discard grains.
-Remove the pot from heat.
+Add your sack of grains to this water and hold the temperature between 155-160, for 30 minutes. - 4.
+Once 30 minutes have passed, remove the grain bag from your pot and rinse the grain bag with one cup of hot water, allowing the run-off to drain into the pot, do not squeeze the bag.
+Discard grains. - 5.
+Bring your grain water to a boil.
+Add the bottle of Lactose Sugar to your boiling grain water and stir gently until dissolved.
+Then remove the pot from the heat. - 6.
+Open the can of Brewing Extract and LME and pour the contents into the hot mixture in your pot.

-5. Dump in your packet of Citra hops into your grain water.

-6. Open the can of Brewing Extract and LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort.

-7. Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water.

-8. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with

-9. Stir your wort mixture vigorously with your sanitized spoon or whisk.

-10. Sprinkle the Nottingham Dry Ale yeast packet into the keg, and screw on the lid.
+This mixture of unfermented beer is called wort. - 7.
+Fill your fermenter with cold tap water to the mark 1 on the back.
+If using any other fermenter this would be approximately 1 gallon of water. - 8.
+Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off with - 9.
+Stir your wort mixture vigorously with your sanitized spoon or whisk. - 10.
+Sprinkle the S-04 Dry Ale yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 68° and 78° F ($20^{\circ}-25^{\circ}$ C), and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 14 days.